MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/sharepoint-view-in-edge.md

 **How long do I need to wait before the tenant setting takes effect?**
 </br>
-The tenant setting should be immediate but may take 15 minutes to start showing the button in the UX.
+The tenant setting should be effective immediately but may take 15 minutes to start showing the button in the UX.
 </br></br>

 **What happens if I have the tenant setting applied, but not the Edge policy?**